St Catherine’s Surgery, First Floor, Wing 4, St Catherine's Health Centre, Church Road, Birkenhead, Wirral, CH42 0LQTel: 0151 643 6700

 Online using Patient Access - click here for more information

 Send an email to email@example.com please remember to include your name, date of birth and then the medication you require.

 In person at the Surgery during our opening hours by completing an order slip and placing in the red boxes on both the 1st and 2nd floor reception desks.
-Please bring your own pen where possible to prevent any cross contamination. - please note this service is currently suspended due to COVID 19 restrictions
+PLEASE DO NOT ATTEND THE SURGERY IF YOU OR YOUR HOUSEHOLD ARE EXPERIENCING ANY COVID 19 SYMPTOMS

 Providing there are no issues with your medication, your prescription should be ready after 4pm two full working days after we receive your request.
+However for items that are not on your repeat prescription may take longer.
 Please can we advise that we DO NOT contact you to confirm when your prescription is ready but you can always call us on 0151 643 6700 during our opening hours once you have allowed the two working days to pass.

 As you can request your medication up to 7 days before running out we hope that you should not find yourself in this situation.
 However, if you have run out or have less than two working days supply remaining then we as your Surgery will try to help where we can, but due to the volume of medication requests we receive daily it is highly probable you may still have to wait.